 that it would have resulted in disciplinary discontinuance had he or she remained at the College.
 The student retains the right of appeal in such cases.
 Acceptance for return as a resident student is always contingent upon space in the residence halls.
 Any student who wishes to live on campus upon his or her return must place his or her name on the waiting list maintained by the Office of Resident Life.

 Medical Leave.
 Students seeking a medical leave of absence are subject to the same policies and procedures as above, with the following exceptions.
 They are not required to have completed a minimum of two semesters as full-time students, and they need to provide written documentation from a physician or other qualified licensed professional which provides a professional opinion that a medical leave is necessary.
 The documentation must be submitted to Hamel Health and Counseling.
 The Hamel Director will review the documentation and is responsible for approving medical leaves.
 Students returning from medical leave must contact Hamel Health and Counseling prior to the semester they wish to return.
 Medical documentation must be provided which states a professional opinion that the student is medically able to return to coursework and/or residential life on campus.
-Once reviewed by Hamel Health and Counseling, students receive final approval to return from the Dean of Campus Life or designee.
+Once reviewed by Hamel Health and Counseling, students receive final approval to return from the Dean of Students or designee.

 Academic Progress and Standing